Mohanavadivel-git/caasworkshop/lesson3.3.md

 ### Class Types

 The StorageClass are different "classes" of storage that are offered.
-They might differ in qualityof-service levels, backup policies, or other arbitrary policies.
-In localdev (and in the exercise) the, the storage class available is NFS.
+They might differ in quality-of-service levels, backup policies, or other arbitrary policies.
+In localdev (and in the exercise), the storage class available is NFS.
 In production Openshift, the classes are:

 - ecc-block-performance
 - ecc-file-performance